-Jr. Naturalist Camp offers weekly sessions, each based around a theme.
-For 2019, the Jr. Naturalist Camp is expanding from four to six weeks out of the summer.
-Planned and facilitated by the Humber Arboretum's Nature Interpreters, the camps will explore six different themes:
+Jr. Naturalist Camp offers one-week and two-week sessions, each based around a theme.
+Planned and facilitated by the Humber Arboretum's Nature Interpreters, the camp will explore four different themes:

 Stewardship can mean many different things, but here at the Arboretum the definition is quite simple—to take care of nature.
 With all of the magic that this place provides for its visitors, we want to make sure that we are also giving back.
 As the future leaders of this camp, the Jr. Naturalists will be helping with some big initiatives, like litter cleanups and invasive plant removals, while putting into practice their own leadership skills with the younger campers.